 Analog Forever Magazine Issue 1 Artist Selection Announcement!

-Analog Forever Magazine is proud to announce our debut print publication will be published and released on November 1st, 2019!
+Analog Forever Magazine is proud to announce our debut print publication (pre-order here!) will be published and released on November 9th, 2019!
 We are excited to present to you a 125+ page journal featuring 10 analog and experimental photographers from around the globe - from Europe and Great Britain to the USA and Germany- each exploring various methods for using the medium we love in individual, creative ways.

 Featured are four in-depth interviews: For over seven decades, with a ravenous eye and boundless energy, Fred Lyon has been firmly anchored behind a camera.
 From the streets of his native San Francisco, to the offices of Life and Vogue, Fred takes us on a nostalgic tour of old San Francisco and the world from the 1940s and 1950s as we examine his 75+ year career as a professional photographer and photojournalist.
 Yelena Zhavoronkova discusses her still life Platinum/Palladium prints and techniques, and as a result shows us how even the simplest objects come alive with proper lighting and printing techniques.
-Photographer and director Estevan Oriol converses with us about his 20+ career as a urban lifestyle and documentary photographer that has allowed him to create a portfolio that juxtaposes the glamorous and gritty plaines of Los Angeles culture, including portraits of famous artists and celebrities, as well as Latino, urban, gang, and tattoo culture lifestyles.
+Photographer and director Estevan Oriol converses with us about his 20+ career as an urban lifestyle and documentary photographer that has allowed him to create a portfolio that juxtaposes the glamorous and gritty streets of Los Angeles culture, including portraits of famous artists and celebrities, as well as Latino, urban, gang, and tattoo culture lifestyles.
 Lynn Bierbaum’s work explores her search for belonging, and for a place she can call home, by creating three-dimensional photography sculptures from a hybrid process of wet plate collodion and blown glass.

 In addition to our in-depth interviews, we are also highlighting six other artists that deserve praise for their unique and ambitious work!
 Featured artists include: Nils Karlson, Blue Mitchell, John F. Cooper, K.K.
 DePaul, Mads Madison, and Anna Foersterling!